 Early detection and treatment can make a big difference in the long-term prognosis for your dog.
 So, be proactive in monitoring your dog’s gait and seeking veterinary care if you notice any changes or abnormalities.

 In conclusion, whether through supportive devices, physical therapy, proper diet and exercise, or medical treatment, there are options available to help your dog lead a comfortable and mobile life.
-So, don’t hesitate to seek veterinary care and work with your veterinarian to find the best course of action for your furry friend.
+So, don’t hesitate to seek veterinary care and work with your veterinarian to find the best course of action for your furry friend lifeline hospital.